Angela Ponce, First Transgender Miss Universe Contestant, Earns Rave Reviews For Swimsuit

 “It’s about [fighting for] the right to be.
 It would diminish bullying and prejudice and the pain that society puts on us, unintentionally, for not knowing more about being transgender.”

-Angela, who previously had a male name — has also come in the limelight when she expressed that she would love the chance to sit down with President Donald Trump — who owned Miss Universe from 1996 to 2015.
+Angela, who previously had a male name, has also come in the limelight when she expressed that she would love the chance to sit down with President Donald Trump, who owned the Miss Universe pageant from 1996 to 2015.

 Per the Glamor report, Angela said she although she doesn’t know what might cross Trump’s mind, she would like to have a conversation with him, where she will “try to explain to him that the rights [she is] fighting for are simply the rights of every human being.”